happner/happner-ansible-orchestration/README.md

   * A build server with Ansible installed
   * Set up SSH access to the remote hosts using the following process (assuming you are root):
     * On each host, ensure that the SSH server is running, and that you can access the host via SSH from the build server
-    * On your deployment/build server, generate a new SSH key pair (this will be used by Ansible) using:
+    * If you don't already have an RSA key on your deployment/build server, generate a new SSH key pair (this will be used by Ansible) using:
     ```
     ssh-keygen -t rsa
     ...